Yemọja: Uruguay

+Statue of Iemanjá at Montevideo, Uruguay.

 In Montevideo, worshippers gather on Ramírez Beach in the Parque Rodó neighborhood every February 2 to celebrate Iemanjá Day.
 Hundreds of thousands sit waiting for the sunset before they launch small boats with offerings into the ocean.

 In 2015, the Uruguayan government estimated that 100,000 people had visited the beach for the celebrations.